 Only then, we think, will we finally be happy.

-How We Still Center Men—Without Even Realizing It
+How We Still Crave Male Validation—Without Realizing It

 What makes this conditioning so powerful is how natural it feels.

-Most of the time, we don’t even realize we’re centering men—because it’s baked into how we dress, speak, date, and move through the world.
+We don’t even realize we’re centering men—because it’s woven into everything: how we dress, speak, flirt, post, and move through the world.

 And the worst part?